 Terrance Monroe, Middle School Community Relations Director

 P.A.M.
 Media Outreach, Inc. is a non-profit organization.
-Your support and contributions will enable us to meet our goals and improve our Inner-City and Urban high school communities.
-Your generous donation will fund the program for free to serve our Inner-City and Urban high school communities.
+Your support and contributions will enable us to meet our goals and improve our underserved Inner-City and Urban high school communities.
+Your generous donation will fund our mission.